sqwertyl/ece153b_final_project/README.md

 [Project Site](https://sites.google.com/view/ece153b-project-proposal/home)

 This repository contains the final project for ECE153B.
-The project was implemented using Keil uVision.
+The project was implemented using the STM32L476RG Nucleo Board from STMicroelectronics.

 ## Description